Investigation of Brain Functional MRI as an Early Biomarker of Recovery in Individuals With Spinal Cord Injury

 The Functional Electrical Stimulation (FES) cycling group will use RT300 ergometer (Restorative Therapies, Inc) with stimulation on.

 The Functional Electrical Stimulation (FES) cycling group will use RT300 ergometer (Restorative Therapies, Inc).
 Bilateral glutei, quadriceps and hamstrings will be stimulated.
 The stimulation parameters will be set as follows: waveform biphasic, charged balanced; phase duration of 250 microseconds; pulse rate 33-45 pps.
 The stimulus intensity will be adjusted for individual patients and muscle group so that a tolerable stimulation is provided that will generate a cycling action.
-Target cycling speed is 50 RPM.
+Target cycling speed is 50 revolutions per minute (RPM).
 Resistance will be automatically adjusted by the FES bike according to the subject's performance.
 When fatigue occurs, participants will continue cycling with electrical stimulation and motor support.
 FES therapy will be administered for one hour per session 3 times a week.

 Other Names: